 Pronouns are words to substitute or replace nouns.
 They come in many forms and their main/fundamental forms are; subject, object and possessive pronouns.
-Any of a small set of words in a language that are used as substitutes for nouns or noun phrases and whose referents are named or understood in the context -Merriam Webster
+Any of a small set of words in a language that are used as substitutes for nouns or noun phrases and whose referents are named or understood in the context -Merriam Webster.

-Subject pronouns; I, you, he/she/it, we, you, they
+Subject pronouns: I, you, he/she/it, we, you, they

 - I will go to Switzerland this Easter.

-- You and Carly and my best friends. (‘you‘ refers to the person accompanied with Carly, therefore, ‘you and Carly’ is the subject of the sentence, hence the subject pronoun, ‘you‘) (Never say ‘You and me’ when describing the subjects, because ‘me’ is an object pronoun and this is widely considered incorrect).
+- You and Carly and my best friends. (‘you‘ refers to the person accompanied by Carly, therefore, ‘you and Carly’ is the subject of the sentence, hence the subject pronoun, ‘you‘) (Never say ‘You and me’ when describing the subjects, because ‘me’ is an object pronoun and this is widely considered incorrect).